makesh-kumar/makesh-kumar/README.md

 </div>

-- 👨‍💻 A passionate Javascript developer specializing in Angular and React with 3+ years of experience
+- 👨‍💻 A passionate Javascript developer specializing in Angular and React with 3+ years of experience.
-- 🤝 You can reach me over via [Linkedin](https://linkedin.com/in/makesh-kumar/)
+- 🤝 You can reach me over via [Linkedin](https://linkedin.com/in/makesh-kumar/).
-- ⚡ To read my blogs, checkout [blog.makesh.in](https://blog.makesh.in/)
+- ⚡ To read my blogs, checkout [blog.makesh.in](https://blog.makesh.in/).

 <br>